ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/woocommerce-self-service.md

 - Use of `ini_set('precision', 30)` is only for testing purposes.
 In production, ensure your PHP configuration aligns with your gateway's requirements.

-# ERP integration for Resurs + WooCommerce via cron and file transfer

-Resurs is designed to work with WooCommerce's native order lifecycle, where ERP integrations hook into the existing WooCommerce flow and update order status through `update_status()`.

-In practice, ERP integrations can choose different technical setups (for example scheduled file import), but the core idea is the same: let WooCommerce status transitions drive the process, and let the Resurs plugin handle payment lifecycle behavior (including capture eligibility checks such as `canCapture`) through the hooks that already exist.

-> **Important:** The Resurs plugin does **not** expose an inbound API for receiving ERP payloads directly.

-## Recommended production flow

-1. **ERP exports status data** to file (CSV/XML/JSON).
-2. **File is transferred via SFTP** (or equivalent secure file delivery) to the WooCommerce environment.
-3. **A cron job imports the file** and updates orders in WooCommerce.
-4. **Resurs hooks in the active plugin** execute the payment-side actions automatically.